Cover Image Credit: Maxpixel

 13. Bovisand, Devon, UK

 Among the best and the most well-known snorkeling places in UK, Bovisand is situated near the Plymouth harbor.
 Protected by the bad weather, this place is an ideal snorkeling destination.
 The shallows in this place are sandy at the bottom but you have a good chance of seeing big fishes here.
 If you go a little further, you may have a chance of witnessing sharks.
+Without a doubt this is one of the best places for snorkeling in Europe.

 14. Lobos, Canary Island, Spain